Vonng/pigsty/docs/PARAM.md

 ### `pg_cluster`

 name: `pg_cluster`, type: `string`, level: `C`

 pgsql cluster name, REQUIRED identity parameter

-The cluster name will be used as the namespace for postgres related resources within that cluster.
+The cluster name will be used as the namespace for PGSQL related resources within that cluster.

-The naming needs to follow a specific naming pattern: `[a-z][a-z0-9-]*` to be compatible with the requirements of different constraints on the identity.
+The naming needs to follow the specific naming pattern: `[a-z][a-z0-9-]*` to be compatible with the requirements of different constraints on the identity.